Facilitators

 Christina Barruel

-Head of Peace Education, Christina Barruel has trained thousands of student peer mediators and teachers during her 28 year association with the Peace Foundation as a Cool Schools Programme Coordinator and in her current role.
-As Head of Peace Education, she leads a national team of five programme facilitators as well as office staff, interns and volunteers.
-Christina has introduced the Cool Schools Peer Mediation Programme to schools in Fiji, Hong Kong, Iceland, and Los Angeles.
-During 2018, Christina developed and facilitated a four week practical conflict resolution module for a Level 4 paper at AUT.
-Components of this module were taught to Japanese students over two days at Hirosaki University in northern Japan later that same year.
+In her previous role with the Peace Foundation, Christina trained thousands of student peer mediators and teachers during her 20 years as Head of Peace Education (2005 – 2025).
+She led a national team of five programme facilitators as well as office staff, interns and volunteers.
+Christina introduced the Cool Schools Peer Mediation Programme to schools in Fiji, Hong Kong, Iceland, Los Angeles and took the secondary programme (LtPM) to England and Japan.

 Regions